grzeimann/Panacea/README.md

   <img src="tacc_create_account.png" width="650"/>
 </p>

-After creating an accounting using the link above, please notify Matthew Shetrone <shetrone@astro.as.utexas.edu> of your username and you will be added to the HET group.
+After creating an accounting using the link above, please send Matthew Shetrone <shetrone@astro.as.utexas.edu> your TACC username and he will add you to the HET group.

 To begin on TACC, point to the common python environment.
-In your home ".bashrc" file, add the following line at the bottom:
+In your home "~/.bashrc" file, add the following line at the bottom:
 ```
 export PATH=”/home/00115/gebhardt/anaconda2/bin:/work/03946/hetdex/maverick/bin:$PATH”
 ```

 Then move to your work directory and clone Panacea:
 ```